mfornos/awesome-microservices/README.md

 - [RFC7642](https://tools.ietf.org/html/rfc7642) - SCIM: Definitions, overview, concepts, and requirements.
 - [RFC7643](https://tools.ietf.org/html/rfc7643) - SCIM: Core Schema, provides a platform-neutral schema and extension model for representing users and groups.
 - [RFC7644](https://tools.ietf.org/html/rfc7644) - SCIM: Protocol, an application-level, REST protocol for provisioning and managing identity data on the web.

-### Web APIs

-- [HAL](https://tools.ietf.org/html/draft-kelly-json-hal-07) - The JSON Hypertext Application Language (HAL) is a standard which establishes conventions for expressing hypermedia controls, such as links, with JSON. <sup>DRAFT</sup>
-- [Hydra](http://www.hydra-cg.com/) - Specifications for interoperable, hypermedia-driven Web APIs.
-- [OpenAPI](https://github.com/OAI/openapi-specification/) - The OpenAPI Specification (OAS) defines a standard, programming language-agnostic interface description for REST APIs, which allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code, additional documentation, or inspection of network traffic.
-- [WADL](http://www.w3.org/Submission/wadl/) - The Web Application Description Language specification.
-- [WSDL](http://www.w3.org/TR/wsdl20/) - The Web Services Description Language Version 2.0 spec.

 ### Service Discovery
 - [DNS-SD](https://datatracker.ietf.org/doc/html/rfc6763) - Mechanism for clients to discover a list of named instances of a service, using standard DNS queries.